8 handpicked restaurants in the Marbella area by our staff

 1. Leña

 It’s a true icon, and that’s why we insist.
 No one stepping onto Marbella’s Golden Mile should miss this experience—a chance to savour the finest grilled meats in a setting that feels like a luxurious cave.
 By the way, Leña was named the world’s most beautiful restaurant at the 2021 Restaurant & Bar Design Awards.
 Plus, it carries the hallmark quality of 3-Michelin-star chef Dani García, reflected in both its ambience and dishes.
+We love the wine selection and the foie gras.

 2. La Milla

 This beach bar defies all stereotypes with its cuisine.
 Of course, it boasts the best views of the Mediterranean.
 Just steps from Puente Romano, La Milla offers modern dishes made with handpicked, 100% Andalusian seasonal products, especially from Cádiz, Tarifa, Málaga, Granada, and Almería.
 Chef Luis Miguel Menor’s great talent lies in transforming these ingredients into creative dishes while preserving their essence.
 All can be paired with a selection of over 800 national and international wines, champagnes from small growers, and a broad range of classic cocktails and original creations.
+Try the smoked eel salad and the Iberian rice.

 3. La Marisquería Casa Curro